 We are endeavoring to mitigate these risks through the sale of personal protective equipment ("PPE") and COVID-19 rapid test kits to the health care industry, including many of our hospital customers.
+Our Chief Executive Officer and employees have experience in the healthcare industry and industry contacts, and a database of items designed to assist the healthcare industry in fulfilling its inventory demands.

-On March 16, 2020, in response to the COVID-19 pandemic, SCWorx established a wholly-owned subsidiary, Direct-Worx, LLC, which will utilize the SCWorx database to identify trends within the purchasing supply chain and use this information to source and provide critical, difficult-to-find items for the healthcare industry.
-Items may become difficult to source due to unexpected disruptions within the supply chain, such as the COVID-19 pandemic.
-These products currently include:
+On March 16, 2020, in response to the COVID-19 pandemic, we established a wholly-owned subsidiary, Direct-Worx, LLC to endeavor to source and provide critical, difficult-to-find items for the healthcare industry.
+Items have become difficult to source due to unexpected disruptions within the supply chain, such as the COVID-19 pandemic.
+The products we have sought to source include:

-- Test Kits the Company has identified multiple potential sources for Rapid Test Kits for COVID-19. - PPE Personal Protective Equipment (PPE) includes items such as masks, gloves, gowns, shields, etc. The Company's Chief Executive Officer and employees have extensive experience in the healthcare industry and industry contacts, and a database of items specifically designated to assist the healthcare industry in fulfilling its inventory demands.
+- Test Kits hawse have identified potential sources for Rapid Test Kits for COVID-19, but currently have no contracted supply of Rapid Test Kits. - PPE Personal Protective Equipment (PPE) includes items such as masks, gloves, gowns, shields, etc.

 The sale of PPE and rapid test kits for COVID-19 represent a new business for our company and is subject to the myriad risks associated with any new venture.
 We have for example encountered great difficulty in attempting to secure reliable sources of supply for both COVID-19 Rapid Test Kits and PPE including, 3M N95 masks, which are the preferred medical grade mask of US healthcare companies.
 Further, we have encountered shipping delays with regard to masks and other PPE, and significant quality related issues regarding N95 masks.
 In addition, regarding our sourcing of COVID-19 Rapid Test Kits, we have encountered significant shipping delays, as well as reduced quantities.
-Consequently, there is no assurance as to the timing or quantities of any future deliveries of COVID-19 Test Kits.
-We have yet to complete the sale of any COVID-19 rapid test kits and had no test kits or PPE in inventory as of March 31, 2020 and had 46,500 test kit units as of the date of this report.
-In addition, changes in FDA processes governing the sale of COVID-19 serology tests to be sold by our company not saleable in the United States, which could have a material adverse effect on our company.
+In addition, we currently have no contracted supply of Rapid Test Kits.
+Consequently, there is no assurance as to whether we will be able to source a reliable supply of COVID-19 rapid test kits.
+As of June 30, 2020, we had approximately 47,000 test kits and approximately 40,000 sampling kits in inventory.
+In addition, changes in FDA processes governing the sale of COVID-19 serology tests could have the effect of rendering the COVID-19 serology tests to be sold by our company not saleable in the United States, which could have a material adverse effect on our company.
 There can be no assurance that we will be able to generate any significant revenue from the sale of PPE products or rapid test kits.

 We have yet to complete the sale of any COVID-19 rapid test kits.
-Through the date of filing we have not generated any material revenue from the sale of PPE.
+Through the date of filing we have not generated any material revenue from the sale of PPE or rapid test kits.

-Results of Operations - SCWorx - three months ended March 31, 2020 and 2019
+Results of Operations - three months ended June 30, 2020 and 2019

-Our operating results for the three month periods ended March 31, 2020 and 2019 are summarized as follows:
+Our operating results for the three month periods ended June 30, 2020 and 2019 are summarized as follows:

 Three Months Ended

-N March 31, 2020] March 31, 2019 Difference
+June 30, 2020 June 30, 2019 Difference

-Revenue \$ 1,123,827 \$ 1,248,104 \$ (124,277)
+Revenue \$ 1,444,572 \$ 1,364,912 \$ 79,660

-Cost of revenues 833,200 971,209 (138,009)
+Cost of revenues 950,334 1,293,738 (343,404)

-General and administrative 1,440,278 6,627,939 (5,187,661)
+General and administrative 3,358,267 2,372,385 985,882

-Other income - 441,335 (441,335)
+Other income (885,773) - (885,773)

-Benefit from income taxes - (195,000) 195,000
+Benefit from income taxes - 195,000 (195,000)

-Net loss (1,149,651) (5,714,709) 4,565,058
+Net loss (3,749,802) (2,496,211) (1,253,591)